Palace View Mutual Aid

-Whatsapp groups are being run on a street by street basis or as a cluster of streets (as with Palace View).
 The Hornsey Mutual Aid network has a steering group to co-ordinate wider planning.
 That steering group is made up of street group admins, councillors, school governors, and others who led the first meeting.

 Please note that we exist to offer very practical neighbour-to-neighbour support.
 We do not exist as a discussion forum, or a political/campaigning platform.
 We are non-partisan and not in the business of self-promotion.

 We do not offer any formal or official medical advice or offer counselling or therapy.
 We are not qualified or placed to offer medical or official help.

 Thank you to everyone who has donated time, money, goods, ideas and goodwill to help the group thrive.

 Neighbour John Mac Donald kindly donated his time and expertise to build this website.
 Contact him at Mac Productions.